Qovery/qovery-client-python/docs/ContainerMetricsApi.md

     # example passing only required values which don't have defaults set
     try:
-        # NOT YET IMPLEMENTED - List currently running instances of the container with their CPU and RAM metrics
+        # List currently running instances of the container with their CPU and RAM metrics
         api_response = api_instance.get_container_current_instance(container_id)
         pprint(api_response)
     except qovery.ApiException as e: